hechtlinger/graph_cnn/README.md

 ------------------

 ### Merck Dataset
-The DPP4 dataset is part of the Merck Molecular Activity Challenge, a previous [Kaggle](https://www.kaggle.com/c/MerckActivity) competiation.
-The data used here was downloaded from the [supplemantry material](http://pubs.acs.org/doi/suppl/10.1021/ci500747n) of the paper "Deep Neural Nets as a Method for Quantitative Structure–Activity Relationships" by Ma et al.
+The DPP4 dataset is part of the Merck Molecular Activity Challenge, a previous [Kaggle](https://www.kaggle.com/c/MerckActivity) competition.
+The data used here was downloaded from the [supplementary material](http://pubs.acs.org/doi/suppl/10.1021/ci500747n) of the paper "Deep Neural Nets as a Method for Quantitative Structure–Activity Relationships" by Ma et al.

 ------------------